 In May 1993, members of St Barnabas and Dulwich United Reformed Churches set up Dulwich Helpline.
 Its founder, Ted Salmon, worked tirelessly for the cause as a Trustee and then as Honorary President and Patron until his sad death in July 2017.

 In 1999, Dulwich Helpline received 3-year funding from the National Lottery Charities Board to develop its Befriending Scheme.
 Funding from Southwark Social Services and Primary Care Trust kick-started hospital visiting.

 In 2003 the expanding Dulwich Helpline team and operations moved to larger offices in East Dulwich and was awarded the Southwark Civic Award for ‘Community Services Group of the Year.’
 For the next 6 years, Dulwich Helpline was operating with 8 staff, serving 330 older people in the local community with more than 200 volunteers.

 The big merger!

 In 2011, Dulwich Helpline and Southwark Churches Care started working together more formally as founding members of the Consortium of Older People’s Services in Southwark (COPSINS).
-To conserve resources, Southwark Churches Care soon moved to share premises with Dulwich Helpline, and the Boards of Trustees of the two Charities merged the charities in 2012.
+To conserve resources, Southwark Churches Care moved to share premises with Dulwich Helpline, and the Boards of Trustees of the two Charities merged the charities in 2012.
 In October of that year, the first Annual General Meeting of Southwark Churches Care and Dulwich Helpline as a single charity took place, with a shared goal of supporting older people across Southwark.
 The charity was renamed to Link Age Southwark in October 2015.